What are the different Flood Advisories and what do they mean?

 BTW, we do not sell, trade, give away, post, whisper, dream about, tattoo, print or share your e-mail addresses with anyone...EVER!
 When you subscribe, your address goes directly to me, not some online service.
 Subscribe once and get all e-mails and warnings!
 Yes, you can subscribe to multiple addresses, home, office etc. Zero cost - No ads-No tracking

 Add a RichLefko.com icon to your iPhone or iPad.
-It’s easy.
-If you find yourself frequently visiting a website or using a web app on your iPhone or iPad, it’s easy to add a shortcut icon directly on your Home screen using Safari that you can quickly tap to launch the site.
-Here’s how:
+It is easy.
+If you find yourself frequently visiting a website or using a web app on your iPhone or iPad, it is very easy to add a shortcut icon directly on your Home screen using Safari that you can quickly tap to launch the site.
+This is how: